 Thermostat and Adjustable Flame Size

-The adjustable flame size has a lot more to do with visual appeal than the performance of an insert.
+The adjustable flame size has much more to do with visual appeal than the performance of an insert.

-If you want to have a better view and just enjoy watching the flames – you’ll probably find this valuable.
+If you want a better view and enjoy watching the flames – you’ll probably find this valuable.

 This is also an important feature when you’re looking for gas fireplaces.

-However, the thermostat is a must-have in areas where mercury dips below zero in winter.
+However, the thermostat is necessary in areas where mercury dips below zero in winter.

 Self-Cleaning Glass doors

-If you want a good view of the fire, a self-cleaning glass door might come in handy.
+A self-cleaning glass door might be handy if you want a good view of the fire.
 Using the air from the circulation system to wash the glass, self-cleaning glass doors would provide the perfect scenery of the fire.

 📚 Recommended reading: How To Clean Brick Fireplace AND How To Clean Fireplace Glass Doors